Data management plan

 A. At the application stage

-At the application stage, all applicants shall briefly describe their data management in section 4.3 of the research plan (‘Open science’).
+At the application stage, all applicants shall briefly describe their data management on the application form.

 Describe the following: